|

 of the mall, is a sight never to be forgotten.

-its fountain center, is perhaps the loveliest feature of "Villa
+garden, with its fountain center, is perhaps the loveliest feature of

-the first of several levels that extend down to the beach.
-In its center there
+east is the first of several levels that extend down to the beach.
+In its

-is a large marble fountain, with a bronze figure as the decorative
+center there is a large marble fountain, with a bronze figure as the

-feature.
-The two wings of the house almost enclose this terrace, while
+decorative feature.
+The two wings of the house almost enclose this

-toward the east or lake side, the broad panorama of Lake Michigan spreads out
+terrace, while toward the east or lake side, the broad panorama of Lake

-the South, there is a charming view of the fountain terrace and the
+sun-room to the South, there is a charming view of the fountain terrace

 reached by winding ramps and steps.
 The terraces are marked by some